-With 23 seasons of coaching experience, Jolette Law returned to her homestate to join the Gamecocks in June 2017, reuniting with her long-time friend in South Carolina head coach Dawn Staley.
-Law has been a head coach, an associate head coach and an assistant for four different programs, including some of the most successful seasons at a pair of long-time women's basketball powers.
+With now 24 seasons of coaching experience, Jolette Law returned to her homestate to join the Gamecocks in June 2017, reuniting with her long-time friend in South Carolina head coach Dawn Staley.
+Law has been a head coach, an associate head coach and an assistant for five different programs, including some of the most successful seasons at a pair of long-time women’s basketball powers.

 "I chose to become a Gamecock for three reasons," Law said upon her hiring.
 "It brings me closer to my mom, family and friends in Florence.
 I get to work with Dawn Staley -- a good friend who also happens to be a Hall of Famer, an Olympic coach and national champion.
 The family culture and authentic spirit of the administration, women's basketball staff, the young ladies on the team and everyone that touches the program is real."

-In 23 seasons in the coaching profession, Law has been tied to success throughout her career at Tennessee (2012-17), Illinois (2007-12), Rutgers (1995-2007) and Ball State (1994-95).
-She has coached 19 players who were selected in the WNBA draft and seen 11 NCAA Sweet 16 appearances, seven Elite 8 seasons, two Final Fours and one national runner-up finish to go with four regular-season conference championships.
+In 24 seasons in the coaching profession, Law has been tied to success throughout her career at Tennessee (2012-17), Illinois (2007-12), Rutgers (1995-2007), Ball State (1994-95) and, now, South Carolina.
+She has coached 20 players who were selected in the WNBA draft and seen 12 NCAA Sweet 16 appearances, eight Elite 8 seasons, two Final Fours and one national runner-up finish to go with four regular-season conference championships and three conference tournament titles.
 As a recruiter, she played a key role in Tennessee landing the Nos.
 1, 3 and 6 ranked classes in 2017, 2013 and 2014, respectively.
 As the Illinois head coach, she secured the No. 3 class in 2008.